AndreKinyua/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that changes group of file school to hello
+script that changes ownership to vincent and staff for all working directories